Avangarde/crystal-crush/README.md

-cristal-crush
+Crystal-crush
 =============

-match-cristal puzzle video game for web and mobile devices
+match-crystal puzzle video game for web and mobile devices